Interpreting Knowledge Graph Relation Representation from Word Embeddings: From analogies to knowledge graph relations

-Given the relation conditions of a particular relation type, we can recognise mappings that meet them and thus which loss functions (that evaluate the proximity of mapped entity embeddings, e.g. by dot product or Euclidean distance) are able to identify relations of that type.
-Reviewing the form of relation representation in recent knowledge graph representation models (Table \ref{table:models}), we can contrast what they are able to express with that which we determine necessary for each relation type.
+Given the relation conditions of a relation type, we now consider mappings that satisfy them and thereby loss functions able to identify relations of each type, evaluating proximity between mapped entity embeddings by dot product or Euclidean distance.
+We then contrast our theoretically derived loss functions, specific to a relation type, with those of several knowledge graph models (Table \ref{table:models}) to predict identifiable properties and the relative performance of different knowledge graph models for each relation type.